christopherobin/mage/docs/walkthrough/WebApp.md

 ## The simplest single-page app

-The idea of a single-page web app, is that your app consists of a single index.html (with HTML, CSS and JavaScript parts), which communicates with a server through Ajax calls.
-MAGE facilitates this, and makes the Ajax part a bit simpler, by providing real RPC.
+The idea of a single-page web app, is that your app consists of a single index.html file (with HTML, CSS and JavaScript parts), which communicates with a server through Ajax or Websocket calls, rather than navigating between different HTML pages.
+MAGE facilitates this, and makes the communication part a bit simpler by providing real RPC.
 That is, you have the ability to expose JavaScript functions on the server directly to the browser.

 But let's start at the beginning.
 You want to make your index.html file for your web app which we'll call "game" throughout this guide.
 The following file structure is just an example, but it seems to